juanlu-sanz/Genghis/README.md

 The coding belongs to [@kadaki01], while the managing and organization was taken care of by [@pedmume],without whom this project could have not been possible at all.

-This project was created by the gradient group within the Telematics Engineering department of University Carlos III od Madrid
+This project was created by the gradient group within the Telematics Engineering department of University Carlos III of Madrid

 ####Ok, the code works but, well, it's a little messy!